What is it?

 The patient’s vital signs can demonstrate the following:

-In general, the patient’s blood pressure is initially elevated due to peripheral arterial vasoconstriction as a result of an adrenergic response to ventricular dysfunction and pain.
+In general, the patient’s blood pressure is initially elevated due to peripheral arterial vasoconstriction due to an adrenergic response to ventricular dysfunction and pain.

 However, with a Myocardial Infarction in the right ventricle or severe left ventricular dysfunction, it would generate hypotension.
 The respiratory rate may increase in response to pulmonary congestion or anxiety.
-Coughing, wheezing, can produce foamy sputum.
+Coughing and wheezing can produce foamy sputum.

-The medical check-up is essential to avoid a possible myocardial infarction, by means of:
+The medical check-up is essential to avoid a possible myocardial infarction using:

 - The laboratory studies.